Clean & Sober Recovery Services (CSRS) is a small, co-ed 12-step based residential rehab near Sacramento, California. We like it because:

-The Substance Abuse and Mental Health Services Administration (SAHMSA) offers a searchable Substance Abuse Treatment Facility Locator that includes more than 11,000 addiction treatment programs, including residential treatment centers, outpatient treatment programs, and hospital inpatient programs for drug addiction and alcoholism.
+Check out the Substance Abuse and Mental Health Services Administration (SAHMSA’s) searchable Substance Abuse Treatment Facility Locator that includes more than 11,000 addiction treatment programs.; You can search on type of rehab (inpatient or outpatient) and area of emphasis (LGBTQ or vegan, for example).
+What kind of substance use disorder are you tackling?
+The locator lists programs for drug addiction and alcoholism.
 Listings include treatment programs for marijuana, cocaine, and heroin addiction, as well as drug and alcohol treatment programs for adolescents and adults.

 While Parent Pathway does not sanction or endorse any of these referrals, we are making this information available for your convenience.
 CLICK HERE to enter the drug abuse and alcoholism Treatment Facility Locator.